The remote islands of Torres Strait are home to a unique Aboriginal culture and a virtually untouched natural environment.

 The military history is fascinating

-The Torres Strait Islands sit between Australia and the rest of the world so have long played a role in Australia’s defence.
+The Torres Strait Islands sit between Australia and the rest of the world, so have long played a role in Australia’s defence.
 Green Hill Fort on Thursday Island is one of the oldest military fortifications in the country, built between 1891 and 1893 to defend the colony against a potential Russian invasion.
-More than 5000 Australian and American personnel were stationed on Horn Island during World War II and the Japanese regularly bombed the island.
-Almost 900 Torres Strait Islanders volunteered for service here and Horn Island was the only place in Australia where Indigenous and non-Indigenous soldiers served side by side.
+More than 5,000 Australian and American personnel were stationed on Horn Island during World War II and the Japanese regularly bombed the island.
+Almost 900 Torres Strait Islanders volunteered for service here, and Horn Island was the only place in Australia where Aboriginal and non-Aboriginal soldiers served side by side.
 Gun emplacements, slit trenches, an RAAF airstrip and even a wrecked aircraft remain on the island, a sobering reminder of how close the war came to mainland Australia.

 It’s Australia’s original pearling region